bymarto1/louisvuitton-monitor/README.md

 # louisvuitton-monitor
-Old monitor for the website of Louis Vuitton Deprecated
+Old monitor for monitoring items in the website of Louis Vuitton

+Deprecated